-- 23.-(1) A person must not- - (a) directly or indirectly make restricted goods or restricted technology available to a person connected with Zimbabwe: - (b) directly or indirectly make restricted goods or restricted technology available for use in Zimbabwe. - (2) Paragraph (1) is subject to Part 6 (exceptions and licences). - (3) A person who contravenes a prohibition in paragraph (1) commits an offence, but- - (a) it is a defence for a person charged with the offence of contravening paragraph (1)(a) ("P") to show that P did not know and had no reasonable cause to suspect that the person was connected with Zimbabwe; - (b) it is a defence for a person charged with the offence of contravening paragraph (1)(b) to show that the person did not know and had no reasonable cause to suspect that the goods or technology were for use in Zimbabwe.
+- (a) directly or indirectly make restricted goods or restricted technology available to a person connected with Myanmar; - (b) directly or indirectly make restricted goods or restricted technology available for use in Myanmar. - (2) Paragraph (1) is subject to Part 6 (Exceptions and licences). - (3) A person who contravenes a prohibition in paragraph (1) commits an offence, but-

+- (a) it is a defence for a person charged with the offence of contravening paragraph (1)(a) ("P") to show that P did not know and had no reasonable cause to suspect that the person was connected with Myanmar; - (b) it is a defence for a person charged with the offence of contravening paragraph (1)(b) to show that the person did not know and had no reasonable cause to suspect that the goods or technology were for use in Myanmar.